nicholaiTukanov/weak-det-hw/README.md

 # An Exploration of Weak Determinism in Hardware
-An exploration of hardware level weak determinism.
+A project on the exploration of hardware level weak determinism for Professor Brandon Lucia's 18-742 course from Carnegie Mellon University.

+**Note: This simulator is a work in progress.
+As we write more of the code, we will expand the documentation on these sections.**

 ### Introduction
 -------------------------------------------------
-We present a custom x86 simulator that is meant to implement weak determinism in hardware.
-We plan to use this simulator in conjuction with Pin, Intel's binary instrumentation tool.
+The majority of the DMT systems (i.e. Kendo, CoreDet, and LazyDet) are fully software-based solutions.
+Since they are software-based, these DMT solutions provide programmers with flexible frameworks that can be easily accessed and understood.
+However, by implementing the solution fully in software, the trade off is that the performance of the system degrades.
+For this project, we plan on exploring the implications of implementing a hardware-based DMT system that uses weak determinism.
+Our end goal is to describe the implementation details for a weak hardware-based DMT system, and to show whether or not a weak hardware-based DMT system will provide a performance improvement over state of the art software DMT systems such as LazyDet.

+We attempt our hardware weak DMT system by implementing a custom x86 simulator written mostly in C++.
+For the rest of this document, we provide high-level details on our simulator, our methodology for ensuring weak determinism, and the implemention details on our methodology.

 ### Simulator Details
 -------------------------------------------------
-Our simulator emulates a multicore system where each core will process some instruction stream that is determined by a scheduling algorithm.
-Each core will only run an instruction that has been approved by a control module.
+Our simulator emulates a multicore x86 system where each core will process some instruction stream that has been provided by a scheduling algorithm.
+Before a core executes an instruction, it must be approved by a control module.
+This control module is where we deterministically order accesses to critical sections of a program.

 ### Hardware Weak Determinism
 -------------------------------------------------